 The first barrier is mental.
 You’ve probably been overwhelmed by decides of advice to “eat breakfast in the morning to fire up your metabolism” or “have small, frequent meals or your body will go into starvation mode.”

-We all have deeply ingrained eating patterns—and strong emotional attachments to them.
 Just try explaining why you’re Paleo to someone who follows a typical modern diet and see how far you get!

 Then there’s the second barrier.
 Once you overcome any mental hang-ups, it can be tough to figure out how to apply intermittent fasting to your life.
+Much like dieting or exercising, there’s so much information out there about the “best” way and the “wrong” way that it can get overwhelming quickly.

 Want to simplify things?
 Let’s take care of that now.